 During this period PURC’s focus became more interdisciplinary, and collaboration with academics, utilities, and regulatory agencies became more common.

 Closer to home, Dr. Jamison has been active at the national and state level.
-For example, he has served as president of the Transportation and Utilities Group of the American Economic Association (2003-04), has directed workshops at the Federal Communications Commission and Department of Justice, and he has testified several times before the Florida Legislature on telecommunications matters.
+For example, he has served as president of the Transportation and Utilities Group of the American Economic Association (2003-04), directed workshops at the Federal Communications Commission, participated in workshops at the Department of Justice, and testified several times before the Florida Legislature and the United States Congress.
+He served on the President-elect transition team in 2016-17, conducted workshops for congressional staff, and conducted events for the American Enterprise Institute.